Marco Cecchinato: 2019: Third ATP title and career high singles ranking

 Cecchinato started his 2019 season in Doha where he reached the semifinals.
 That was his career best performance in a non-clay ATP tournament.

 At the Australian Open, he lost to Filip Krajinović in the first round despite leading by two sets and having a match point in the fourth set.
 That was his third straight first round loss at a grand slam event.

 During the Latin American clay court swing, Cecchinato won his third career ATP title at the Argentina Open, defeating Diego Schwartzman in the finals.
 Cecchinato didn't drop a set in the entire tournament, and lost just three games in a one-sided final.
 As a result, he also attained his career-best ranking of World No. 16 on 25 February 2019.

 2020–2021: Fourth and fifth ATP finals

-In 2020 season, which was affected by COVID-19 pandemic, he managed to reach his fourth ATP final at the inaugural Forte Village Sardegna Open in October, where he lost in straight sets to Serbian Laslo Đere.
+In 2020 season, which was affected by COVID-19 pandemic, he managed to reach his fourth ATP final at the inaugural Forte Village Sardegna Open in October, where he lost in straight sets to Serbian Laslo Djere.

 In May 2021, he reached his fifth final at the 2021 Emilia-Romagna Open, losing to first time ATP winner Sebastian Korda.